cranrob/home_vpn/README.md

 5. For DNS provider, use “PiVPN-is-local-DNS” if running Pi-Hole.
 If not, you can point at your router or an external provider.

+_Note: PiVPN should automatically detect a PiHole DNS on your Pi and give you the option of selecting PiHole DNS as your provider._

 6. On the "Public IP or DNS" screen, select "DNS Entry" and enter the DNS name you chose in Step 4.

 ## Step 6: Set Up Port Forwarding On Your Router